lzenner/garroen/garroen/readme.garroen.english.txt

 ------------------------------------------------------------------------
 INSTALLATION
 ------------------------------------------------------------------------
-If installing Endless BG1, Transitions, Imoen Forever, or BG1NPC do so before install this mod.
+If installing Endless BG1, Transitions, Imoen Forever, or BG1NPC do so before installing this mod.
+If installing A7-MagicStore, do so after installing

 Installation using Project Infinity (https://forums.beamdog.com/discussion/comment/1145416/#Comment_1145416) will ensure this and other mods are installed in the correct order.